 Small.
 Cozy.
 Secluded.
 Safe.

 There was no other place she'd rather be than this cabin, and no one she'd rather be with than him.
 He was her life, her rock.

 She took a sip of her coffee, then held the cup close to her chest with both hands as she recalled the night before.
 It was the first time they had made love since she returned home.
-He had been so gentle with her, as if she would break, but the passion had been strong.
-Afterward, he'd held her tightly in his arms as she lay against his massive chest, assuring her without the need of words that everything would be okay.
+He had been so gentle with her as if she would break, but the passion had been intense.
+Afterward, he'd held her tightly in his arms as she lay against his massive chest, assuring her without the need for words that everything would be okay.